chrisgrieser/nvim-tinygit/README.md

 - Open the GitHub URL of the current file or selection.
 - Search the file history for a string ("git pickaxe"), show results in a diff with filetype syntax highlighting.
-- Improvements for interactive rebasing with nvim as sequence editor.
+- Improvements for interactive rebasing when using nvim as sequence editor.

 ## Installation